What is distance counseling?

 How much does it cost for a distance counseling session?

 Some insurance companies do not yet consider distance counseling a reimbursable health expense.
 We offer a reduced fee self-pay rate to our clients that range from $90 per session

 What technology do I need to do distance counseling?

 At a minimum you will need a high speed internet connection and a computer that is preferably no more that 5 years old.
-For video counseling, you should have a web camera and a headset with microphone.
-To learn more about the factors which impact video/chat quality, and the equipment needed to improve connections, click here.
+You should have a web camera and a headset with a microphone is recommended.
+To learn more about the factors which impact video/chat quality, and the equipment needed to improve connections, Click here.